Skip to main content

 This course is an extension of the process of algorithmic thinking and the mathematics of computer science.
 Topics include asymptotic analysis, and various algorithmic strategies including transform-and-conquer, dynamic, greedy, amortized analysis, linear and integer programming, randomized, and approximation algorithms.
 Emphasis will be placed on understanding underlying mathematics, such as discrete probability, statistics, graphs, and set theory.
 Credits: 4

-This course will introduce students to basic concepts of computational theory from a practical point of view.
-This course will introduce the students to C++ programming language, assuming a fluency in the Python programming language.
-The students are expected to understand the definition of a language using finite automata and regular expressions.
-The concepts of pushdown automata and Turing machines will be demonstrated as a basic model of computation, equivalent to all existent programming languages.
-The students will be introduced to the concept of decidability, which is the determination if a language can be Turing-decidable or not, thus allowing us to investigate the power of algorithms to solve problems.
+This course introduces students to basic concepts of computational theory from a practical point of view.
+The course also introduces students to the C++ programming language, assuming a fluency in Python.
+Students are expected to understand the definition of a language using finite automata and regular expressions.
+The concepts of pushdown automata and Turing machines are demonstrated as a basic model of computation, equivalent to all existent programming languages.
+Students are introduced to the concept of decidability, which is the determination of whether a language can be Turing-decidable or not, allowing them to investigate the power of algorithms to solve problems.
 Credits: 4

 Great products start out from great designs authored by effective teams.
 This course introduces the student to the software development lifecycle at the graduate level.
 Focus will be placed on design and documentation methodologies used by practitioners.
 Students will learn to author clear and effective software documentation for a host of different design methodologies.
 Software design methodologies discussed will include waterfall, spiral, scrum, and agile.
 Other topics include version control, issue tracking, software project management, debugging, and profiling.
 Credits: 4